-In general, the cooperative stations managed by the NWS have produced much longer records than automated stations like RAWS or SNOTEL stations.
-The RAWS stations often have problems with precipitation, especially in winter, or with missing data, so that low correlations may be data problems rather than climatic dissimilarity.
+In general, the cooperative stations managed by the NWS have produced much longer records than automated stations like RAWS stations.
+The RAWS stations often have problems with precipitation or with missing data, so that low correlations may be data problems rather than climatic dissimilarity.
 The RAWS records also are relatively short, so correlations should be interpreted with care.
 In performing and interpreting such analyses, however, we must remember that there are physical climate reasons and observational reasons why stations within a short distance (even a few tens or hundreds of meters) may not correlate well.